WTO: 2005 NEWS ITEMS

-Adoption of Appellate Body and Panel reports back to top
+Adoption of Appellate Body and Panel reports

 When a panel report comes out, it is either adopted by the Dispute